octopus-db/documentation/docs/source/data_tables.rst

 * IGSNID -- Placeholder for International Geo Sample Number unique ID

 * BURNT -- Whether the material dated was burnt.
 Note that charcoal = 'Yes'.
 Calcinated bone -- typically white, whilst burnt bone is black -- is different to burnt bone, and so is listed in “MATERIAL2” field.
-A **predefined value set** only allows for 'Yes' (= burnt), 'No' (= not burnt), or 'ND' (for 'no data')
+A **predefined value set** only allows for 'Yes' (= burnt), 'No' (= not burnt), or 'ND' (= 'no data')

 * ARCHSPECIS -- Genus and/ or species, i.e., scientific name of animal or plant used for 14C dating

 * ORGPART -- Bone element, wood part etc. -- e.g., 'Sapwood', 'Heartwood', 'Twig', 'Ring number', 'Femur' ...

 * SINGULAR -- Was a single entity (e.g., a single piece of charcoal, not several pieces found close to each other) dated, or were several pieces bulked together?
+A **predefined value set** only allows for 'Yes', 'No', 'NA' (ingle entities do not exist, i.e., for example sediment), or 'ND' (= 'no data')

 * CONSERV -- Was the sample conserved?
 For example, was it glued or soaked in a consolidant?
+A **predefined value set** only allows for 'Yes','No', 'ND' (= 'no data'), or 'NA' (= not applicable)

 * AGEMTD -- Measurement method.
-Conventional includes liquid scintillation and gas proportional
+Conventional includes liquid scintillation and gas proportional.
+A **predefined value set** only allows for 'AMS' (= Accelerator Mass Spectrometry), 'CONV' (= conventional), or 'ND' (= 'no data')

 * PHYSCLEAN -- Was the sample physically cleaned?
 For example, was the surface removed from bone (= 'Yes'), were rootlets and sediment removed from charcoal (= 'Yes').
+A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')

 * SOLVENT1 -- Was the pretreatment preceded by a solvent extraction?
+A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')

 * YIELD_MG -- Amount of material after pretreament in mg.
 If a range was used for a particular sample or (more commonly) all samples, the average for the range given is reported here.